alexandreborges/malwoverview/README.md

                         want to search for;

+      -x TRIAGE, --triage TRIAGE
+                        Provides information from Triage according to the specified value: <1> this option gets sample's general information by providing an argument with -B option in the following possible formats: sha256:<value>, sha1:<value>, md5:<value>,
+                        familily:<value>, score:<value>, tag:<value>, url:<value>, wallet:<value>,
+                        ip:<value>; <2> Get a sumary report for a given Triage ID (got from option -x 1) ;
+                        <3> Submit a sample for analysis ; <4> Submit a sample through a URL for analysis ;
+                        <5> Download sample specified by the Triage ID; <6> Download pcapng file from sample
+                        associated to given Triage ID; <7> Get a dynamic report for the given Triage ID (got from option -x 1);
+       -X TRIAGE_ARG, --triagearg TRIAGE_ARG
+                        Provides argument for options especified by -x option.
+Pay attention: the format of this argument depends on provided -x value.

       Remember that public VT API only allows 4 searches per second (as shown at the image above).
 Therefore, if you are willing to wait some minutes, so you can use the -p option, which forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the repository.